hosseinkhoshnevis94/Game-discovery-app/README.md

 Welcome to the Game Project repository!
 This project is a web application built using Vite, React Router DOM, Chakra UI, Zustand, and React Query.
 It provides a platform for users to explore and discover games with ease.

+## Demo

+You can see a live demo of the project at https://game-discovery-app-sepia.vercel.app

 ## Tech Stack

 - **Vite**: A fast build tool and development server for modern web development.